tweag/asterius/docs/ahc-link.md

 Runs the output code using `node`.
 Ignored for browser targets.

-### `--backend`

-Specify a backend for generating `.wasm` files; `--backend=binaryen` or `--backend=wasm-toolkit` is supported.
-The default backend is `binaryen`.
-At the moment, the `binaryen` backend is likely to emit better code, due to factors like a more decent relooper.

-Other than performance, if any different runtime behavior of output code is observed with different backends, it should be a bug.

 ### `--debug`

 Switch on the debug mode.
 The memory trap will be enabled, which replaces all